Tangible value sustainability

 Thoughtful, well-planned, systemic approaches yield far more business benefit than perfunctory, cosmetic sustainability efforts.

-Doing sustainability in a way that optimally serves the bottom line and society requires thorough integration of sustainability considerations into policy, processes, and performance management systems.
+Doing sustainability in a way that optimally serves the bottom line and society requires thorough integration of sustainability considerations into policy, processes, and management systems.
 Upfront deliberation pays off in long-term efficiency and effectiveness.

-3. Measure performance and emphasize results
+3. Measure performance

 “When performance is measured, performance improves.
 When performance is measured and reported, the rate of improvement accelerates.”
 (Thomas Monson)